digital-asset/daml/docs/source/ops/index.rst

 Determining a suitable pruning offset
 -------------------------------------

-The :ref:`Transaction Service <transaction-service>` and the :ref:`Active Contract Service <active-contract-service>` provide offsets of the ledger end, as well as of transactions, and of Active Contracts snapshots respectively; such offsets can be passed unchanged to `prune` calls, as long as they are lexicographically lower than the current ledger end.
+The :ref:`Transaction Service <transaction-service>` and the :ref:`Active Contract Service <active-contract-service>` provide offsets of the ledger end of the Transactions, and of Active Contracts snapshots respectively.
+Such offsets can be passed unchanged to `prune` calls, as long as they are lexicographically lower than the current ledger end.

-When pruning all divulged contracts, the participant operator can choose the pruning offset as following:
+When pruning all divulged contracts, the participant operator can choose the pruning offset as follows:

 - Just before the ledger end, if no application hosted on the participant makes use of divulgence OR

-- An offset old enough (e.g. older than a 14-day grace period) which ensures that pruning does not affect any recently-divulged contract needed by the applications hosted on the participant.
+- An offset old enough (e.g. older than an arbitrary multi-day grace period) that it ensures that pruning does not affect any recently-divulged contract needed by the applications hosted on the participant.

 Scheduled jobs, applications and/or operator tools can be built on top of the Daml Ledger API to implement pruning automatically, for example at regular intervals, or on-demand, for example according to a user-initiated process.